 My name is Annabelle Thorpe - Hall I am a year 8 student (12 years old) At Campion College Gisborne New

-on the internet I discovered that there was a whole Museum on the Titanic and I would love to visit but can't
+Zealand.
+I am doing a Horrible Histories school project about the Titanic.
+Whilst I was doing some research on the internet I discovered that there was a whole Museum on the Titanic and I would love to visit but can't because I live too far away!
+I would love to ask you some questions if you have got time to answer.
+I would really appreciate it.

 Was the owner of the Titanic sued?